 - Key Takeaways for Simple Budgeting

-- Why Choose Minimalist Budgeting Tools?
+- Why Choose Simple Budgeting Tools?

 - What to Look for in Simple Budgeting Tools

-- Top Minimalist Budgeting Tools for Beginners
+- Top Minimalist-Friendly Budgeting Tools for Beginners

-- Comparison of Minimalist Budgeting Tools
+- Comparison of Minimalist Budget Tools

 - Tips for Budgeting Success